Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/document-integrity.md

 #### Data obfuscation

-Due to the way you compute `targetHash`, OpenAttestation lets you obfuscate data not intended for public access.
+Due to the way you compute `targetHash`, you can use OpenAttestation to obfuscate data not intended for public access.
 To achieve this, the hash of a specific field is computed and added into the document.
 You can try it with the [CLI](/docs/developer-section/libraries/remote-files/open-attestation-cli) and the document above:

 ```bash
 open-attestation filter ./path/to/file.json ./output.json name